tsjondin/filter-js/README.md

  - [ ] The first goal is to find out it is possible to make the parses associative while still retaining its implemented one-pass lexing and visiting
- - [ ] Rewrite the example "Aggregator" into a "language standard" interface instead.
+ - [X] ~~Rewrite the example "Aggregator" into a "language standard" interface instead.~~ This is now the FilterInterpreter, which consists of a bunch of visitors.
  - [ ] The third goal is, I don't know, possibly make something like functions or macros work so that one can do things like "time < (time(now) - 3600)"
  - [ ] Oh, and handle basic arithmetics could be nice, just looking at above!